-Cars: staff and visitor Loading and servicing Cycle spaces (minimum of one stand) Minibus/coach PTW All zones 0.25 / full time equivalent (FTE) staff + 0.25/bed + provision for mobility scooters To be agreed with LPA To include facilities for: loading, drop-off/pick-up, ambulance Secure covered residential (resident/staff): 0.15 / FTE staff + Public (visitor) 0.05 / bed Minibus to be agreed with LPA 1.5% of car spaces
+Cars: Staff & Visitors Loading & Servicing Cycle Spaces (Minimum of one stand) Minibus/Coach PTW All Zones 0.2 / full time equivalent (FTE) staff + 0.3/bed + provision for mobility scooters To include facilities for: loading, drop-off/pick-up, ambulance Secure covered residential (resident/staff): 0.25 / FTE staff Public (visitor) 0.05 / bed Minibus to be agreed with LPA 1.5% of car spaces

-C3: Dwellings In Tables 9 and 10 residential parking requirements are set out by habitable rooms (HR).
+C3: Dwellings in Tables 9 and 10 residential parking requirements are set out by habitable rooms (HR).
 A habitable room is defined by the census as "the number of rooms in a household's accommodation".
 The term "does not include bathrooms, toilets, halls or landings, or rooms that can only be used for storage".

-Table 9 C3: Flats
+Table 9 C3: Flats 17

-Number of habitable rooms С ars: residen ts and visit or Loading and Cycle spaces all zones (minimum of one stand) Minibus/coach PTW all zones (bedroom equivalent) Zone A Zone B Zone C Zone D servicing 1-2 HR (studio/1 bed) 0 0 1 1 Secure covered residential: 3 HR (2 bed) 0 0 1 1 To be agreed with LPA 1 / unit Public (visitor): 0.1 / unit Minibus to be agreed with LPA add 1.5% of car spaces 4 HR or more (3 bed+) 0 1 2 2 of cal spaces
+Number of Habitable Rooms Cars: residents and visitors tors Loading & Cycle Spaces All Zones Miniboo (O a a a la PTW (bedroom equivalent) Zone A Zone B Zone C Zone D Servicing (Minimum of one stand) Minibus/Coach All Zones 1-2 HR (Studio/1 bed) 0 0 1 1 To be agreed 3 HR (2 bed) 0 0 1 1 with LPA, and include Secure Covered Residential: Minibus to be 1.5% of car 4 HR or more (3 bed+) 0 1 2 2 operational parking as necessary 1 / bed.
+Public (visitor): 0.1/Unit agreed with LPA spaces